industrial-edge/iih-essentials-development-kit/README.md

 - Install Docker
 - Install NodeJS (only for running examples)
-- Install an MQTT broker
+- Install a MQTT broker

 In order to run the data service development kit you need to have an MQTT broker of your choice running:
 - on port 1883